sr-murthy/continuedfractions/docs/sources/rational-points.rst

    >>> RP(F(1, 2), F(3, 4)).is_lattice_point()
    False

-This can be useful when filtering a large collection of :py:class:`~continuedfractions.rational_points.RationalPoint` instances for lattice points.
+This may be useful when filtering a large collection of :py:class:`~continuedfractions.rational_points.RationalPoint` instances for lattice points.

 .. _rational-points.rational-points-on-curves: